ghiandelmundo/CakePHP-Smart-Plugin-for-Mandrill/README.md

 Installation
 ------------

-To install the plugin, place the files in a directory labelled "Mandrill/" in your "app/Plugin/" directory.
+To install the plugin, place the files in a directory labelled "Mandrill" in your "app/Plugin/" directory.

 Setup
 -----